nisalfernando/Weather-App/README.md

 # Weather-App

-# Description
+# *+* Description of this project *+*
- -> This tells you the weather according to the browser location -> This project is not owned by me.
+ --> This tells you the weather according to the browser location --> This project is not owned by me.
 This a project of CodeExplained channel of YOUTUBE.
 I used for educational purpose only.

-# What I learn from this project
+# *+* What did I learn from this project *+*

-* To use an API key.
+ --> To use an API key.
-* To acquire the location of a browser.
+ --> To acquire the location of a browser.
-* To fetch the data from a server.
+ --> To fetch the data from a server.
-* To use icons according to the weather.
+ --> To use icons according to the weather.

+# *+* My final thoughts of this project *+*
+ --> This a good JS exercise.
+ --> Reccomend any beginner.
+ --> I had fun coding this.

 Nisal Fernando